-- (a) Where the asset mix is reasonably well defined and expected to remain broadly stable over the period of the projection, a weighted average of the growth rates for the different asset classes will generally be appropriate. - (b) Where the asset mix is expected to change over time in a specific way (e.g. "lifestyling" funds), the growth rate in each future year should reflect the expected asset mix at that time. - (c) In many "diversified growth funds" or "absolute return funds", the investment manager has broad discretion, and the current asset mix at a given time may not be representative of the long-term average asset mix.
+- (a) Where the asset mix is reasonably well defined and expected to remain broadly stable over the period of the projection, a weighted average of the growth rates for the different asset classes in line with the fund's strategic asset allocation will generally be appropriate. - (b) Where the asset mix is expected to change over time in a specific way (e.g. in a "lifestyle strategy" or "target-date" funds commonly used in defined contribution schemes and PRSA products), the growth rate in each future year should reflect the expected asset mix at that time. - (c) In many "diversified growth funds" or "absolute return funds", the investment manager has broad discretion, and the current asset mix at a given time may not be representative of the long-term average asset mix.
 In these cases, the growth rate should be based on the expected average long-term asset mix.
 No specific allowance should be made for manager skill in the asset allocation.